cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-2.md

 Once the `VideoScreen` has been updated, we need to resize and reposition the in-game camera.
 We will do so in a new method called `InitializeCamera`.

 We can access the `Main Camera` object with `GameObject.Find("Main Camera")`.
-We will set the `X` and `Y` coordinates to the same as the `VideoScreen`.
+We will set the `X` and `Y` coordinates to the same as the `VideoScreen` position.

 The camera also needs to be set to `orthographic` mode to remove perspective.

 Lastly, we need to update the size of the camera.
-The `orthographicSize` attribute is actually the half size, so we need to divide `videoDims.y` by `2` as well.
+The `orthographicSize` attribute is actually the half size, so we need to divide `videoDims.y` (i.e. the height) by `2` as well.

 ```c#
 /// <summary>